-There has not been any progress made during the quarter on our implementation plan as efforts have been focused on financing.
-Management intends to escalate our efforts during the last two quarters of the year.
+Due to our efforts being focused on financing initiatives over the first two quarters of the year there has been little progress made on our implementation plan.
+Management intends to escalate our efforts during the last two quarters of the year with external resources.